marcharding/php-gptaint/README.md

 docker compose up --remove-orphans
 ```

-After all containers have started, you must create the initial database.

 To execute commands within the main app container, use:

 ```bash
 docker exec -it webserver-app bash
 ```

 Alternatively, execute the commands via Docker Compose.
 The following examples demonstrate this approach.

 ### Create the Database Schema